songz/cordova-plugin-opentok/README.md

 To use the opentok library, make sure you include **opentok.js** file in your HTML document.
 ` <script type="text/javascript" charset="utf-8" src="opentok.js"></script>`

-All JavaScript code should be written in `deviceready` function in */js/index.js* folder because it is executed after all dependencies has loaded.
+All JavaScript code should be written in `deviceready` function in */js/index.js* because it is executed after all dependencies has loaded.

     deviceready: function() {
         // Do Your Stuff Here!
         app.report('deviceready');
     },

+To view and interact with elements on the browser console, use [weinre](http://people.apache.org/~pmuellr/weinre/docs/latest/).
+Here's a few things to take note of if you are using weinre on a local network:
+* make sure all devices are connected to the same network
+* make sure you bind weinre to 0.0.0.0 so your mobile devices: `weinre --boundHost 0.0.0.0`
+* when you include the js library from weinre, make sure to use your computer's ip address and not localhost!

 ---